postmanlabs/templates/galaxy/api-first/training.md

 }
 ```

 The endpoint is going to be at the path `/customers` and will return a list of customer objects (referencing the existing `Customer` schema).
-Add the `CustomerList` schema in `components` at the end of the file.
+Add the `CustomerList` schema in `components` &gt; `schemas` after the existing schema elements.

 ```json
 "CustomerList": {